2 Material accounting policies:

 a) Statement of compliance:

-The financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (“the Act”) read along with the Companies (Indian Accounting Standards) Rules, 2015 as amended and guidelines issued by the Securities and Exchange Board of India (SEBI), as applicable.
-The presentation of financial statements is based on Schedule III Ind AS of the Companies Act, 2013.
+The financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (“the Act”) read with the Companies (Indian Accounting Standards) Rules as amended and guidelines issued by the Securities and Exchange Board of India (SEBI), as applicable.
+The presentation of financial statements is based on Ind AS Schedule III of the Companies Act, 2013.

 b) Basis of preparation:

-The financial statements have been prepared under the historical cost convention with the exception of certain assets and liabilities that are required to be carried at fair values as per Ind AS.
+The financial statements have been prepared on an accrual basis and in accordance with the historical cost convention with the exception of certain assets and liabilities that are required to be carried at fair values as per Ind AS.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

 c) Revenue recognition: